 These are the minimum standards for development in the River Corridor.
-Where more than one district is involved, the most restrictive standard shall take precedence.
+Where more than one district (e.g. FEMA mapped floodways or Special Flood Hazard Areas) is involved, the most restrictive standard shall take precedence.

-- 1. In-Fill: Development must be located no closer to the top of bank than the existing primary structures, within a gap that is no more than 300 feet (see Figure 1), or - 2.
-Down River Shadow: An addition to an existing habitable structure, or an accessory structure that is adjacent to an existing structure, shall be located in the shadow area directly behind and further from the channel than the existing structure, or within 50 feet to the downstream side and no closer to the top of bank.
-Belowground utilities may also be placed within the same shadow dimensions of an existing below-ground system (see Figure 2).
+1. In-Fill: Development must be located no closer to the top of bank than the existing primary structures, within a gap that is no more than 300 feet (see Figure 1), or

+2. Down River Shadow: An addition to an existing habitable structure, or an accessory structure that is adjacent to an existing structure, shall be located in the shadow area directly behind and further from the channel than the existing structure, or within 50 feet to the downstream side and no closer to the top of bank.
+Below-ground utilities may also be placed within the same shadow dimensions of an existing below-ground system (see Figure 2).
 Only primary structures existing before this bylaw may be considered for shadowing other development.